-1. The EPA derived these EQS for seagrass shoot density specifically relevant for assessing the health of species of Posidonia (EPA 2005).
+2. The EPA derived these EQS for seagrass shoot density specifically relevant for assessing the health of species of Posidonia (EPA 2005).

-EQS1 is exceeded if median shoot density at the same site over two consecutive years falls below the 20th percentile of reference sites (red dashed line; Figure 3.6).
-Median shoot density, at site SG4, was below the 20th percentile of reference sites (red dashed line; Figure 3.6) in 2022 and in 2023, leading to an exceedance of EQS1.
-At no other site was median shoot density below the 20th percentile of reference sites in two consecutive years.
-In 2022, median shoot density at site SG4 (368 shoots/m2) was only below the EQS1 (384 shoots/m2) by 16 shoots/m2, while the standard error was 83 shoots/m2.
-This suggests that seagrass health is not compromised but rather that sample size could be the limiting factor.
+EQS1 is exceeded if median shoot density measured over two consecutive years falls below the 20th percentile at an appropriate reference site (red dashed line; Figure 3.6).
+Median shoot density, at site SG4, was below the 20th percentile of reference sites (red dashed line; Figure 3.6) in 2023 but not in 2024 and EQS1 was met.
+In 2023, median shoot density at site SG4 (453 shoots/m2) was only below the EQS1 (490 shoots/m2) by 37 shoots/m2, while the standard error was 69 shoots/m2.
+This suggests that seagrass health is not compromised and the small sample size could be creating an artifact.

-In 2023, at all sites, the median shoot density was greater than the 5th percentile of the pooled reference site data (red solid line; Figure 3.6), meeting EQS2.
-The EQS overall is considered exceeded only if both EQS1 and EQS2 are exceeded.
-Because EQS2 was met the EQS was met overall.
+In 2024, at all sites, the median shoot density was greater than the 5th percentile of the pooled reference site data (red solid line; Figure 3.6), meeting EQS2.
+The EQS was met overall.